Jon Finlayson: Early life

 Jon Finlayson was born in Coburg, Victoria to Clorine and Ron Finlayson.
 When he was about age 8 the family moved to Burwood where he attended Hartwell Primary School and Camberwell High School.
 His performing career began at about the same time when he toured Australia with the Australian Boys' Choir as a soprano.

+Career

+Finlayson was known for his roles in the films Lonely Hearts (1982) and The Magic Show (1983).